-How Doctors Diagnose Fibromyalgia
+How is Fibromyalgia Diagnosed?

 If Fibromyalgia could be summarized in one word, that word would be PAIN.

 Sufferers of Fibromyalgia experience soreness, tenderness, and pain ranging from a throbbing ache to a burning sensation or a feeling like needles are stabbing them.

 Fibromyalgia is a chronic condition that leaves people so sensitive that even the slightest touch causes them to feel pain.

 The medical translation of the term, Fibromyalgia is “pain in the muscles, ligaments, and tendons.”
 However, if you have Fibromyalgia, you know that this definition falls far short of explaining the range of effects the condition causes you.

 Besides chronic pain, Fibromyalgia is also characterized by overwhelming fatigue, muscle stiffness, sleep disturbance, brain fog, mood changes, headaches, migraines, irritable bowel symptoms, and more.